I don't usually write about cards from the Junk Era. All Vintage Cards is, of course, dedicated to 'vintage' cards.

 Investment Potential: 5.5 out of 10

-While still a bit of an oddball card, the Sportflics Bonds does still qualify as a rookie card, and from an overall supply standpoint has far few graded issues versus any of the other 1986 issues.
-However the cards are quite thick and don't get dinged up very easily---out of ~4400 graded PSA copies nearly have have earned a PSA 10.
-PSA 10 copies can be found for under $200.
+While still a bit of an oddball card, the 1986 Sportflics Barry Bonds cards does still qualify as a rookie card.
+From an overall supply standpoint, it has far few graded issues versus any of the other 1986 Bonds rookie cards.

 12. 1987 Toysrus Barry Bonds (RC) #4